 Research Problem Identification: Identification of Research Problem, Classroom Exercise of selecting a research problem, Identification of need to define research problem, Techniques involved in defining the Research Problems.

-Research Hypothesis: Boundaries of Study, questions and possible hypothesis, formulation of a hypothesis in sampling design, criteria for selecting sampling procedure and random sample for an infinite universe - Urban Problems.
+Research Hypothesis: Boundaries of Study, questions and possible hypothesis, formulation of a hypothesis

 Research Design: Need, Characteristics of a good Design and related concepts, Types and Basic Principles of Research Designs: Classroom Exercises.